-Chiclets have really been around for almost forever, well over 100 years!
-The gum has always been popular.
+Chiclets have really been around for almost forever, well over 100 years, and have always been popular.
 One of the cool things about the gum is that the chewy portion in the middle was a natural substance so while it does have a sugar coating, it has natural ingredients too.

-Chiclets has always been fondly known as candy coated gum and even though you might not be able to get the official original anymore, you can still find chiclets-type gum out there.
+Chiclets have always been fondly known as candy-coated gum and even though you might not be able to get the official original anymore, you can still find simiar-type gum out there.

 When Was Chiclets Invented?

 Chiclets first were produced in 1900.
 They have been around for more than a century and continue to be a popular gum candy.
 It’s so popular because it comes in these fun little squares and a little bit of candy can go a long way!

 The American Chicle company was actually founded in 1899 so that’s when the production of the official production began in some sense.
 We know that Chiclets weren’t officially a product though until the early 1900s.

 Thomas Adams is the man who is credited with turning Chiclets into a gum product.
 Old, original packages were yellow with white gum.
 The white was peppermint flavor.
 The packaging had an opening with a red circle and the little squares of gum would show through the red.
 It almost looked like teeth and lips but that’s not really what it was designed as.